-Race Class and Gender: PJ 2800 MWF 9:30-10:20 Philosophy, Ethics (EEPP) CST, CPJE.
-John Patrick Shultz
+Race Class and Gender: John Patrick Shultz Monday.
+Wednesday and Friday 9:30-10:20 Philosophy, Ethics (EEPP) CST, CPJE.

-PJ 5400: Ethics, Justice, and the Family Dr. Kathryn Getek-Soltis—T/TH 2:30-3:45 Theology (upper level) CTHL , CPJE
+PJ 5400: Ethics, Justice, and the Family Dr. Kathryn Getek-Soltis—T/TH 2:30-3:45 Theology (upper level) CTHL , CPJE (10 SLC but flexible)

 We often think of family – at least ideally – as a refuge where love and loyalty rule.
 But what does a commitment to justice imply about family life?
 What are the moral responsibilities of a society toward families?
 And can the family be an agent of positive social change?
 This course examines the moral meaning of relationships within the family: relations between spouses and the domestic division of labor, parenting and the commodification of children, responsibilities toward aging parents, etc. It also asks how a just society regards, defines, supports, and perhaps even intervenes in the family, investigating patterns of work-life balance, social and economic policies, and reproductive services.
 The course additionally asks to what extent the family is relevant for the pursuit of justice.
 How do we reconcile preferential treatment of relatives with our moral responsibilities to others, including the poor and marginalized?
 In addition to examining these relations through sociology and philosophy, the course engages Christian ethics as a resource for thinking about the particular practices that cultivate justice within and beyond the family.
 Special project may be assigned to look at issues at your service site related to family values and justice.